About the BFP-B programme

 This means small businesses struggle to grow, and the wider benefits of healthy and growing small businesses to the overall economy are muted.

 Creating opportunities countrywide

 The BFP programme is a partnership between DFID Bangladesh and the Government of Bangladesh.
 It is executed under the Financial Institutions Division of the Ministry of Finance and implemented with the Bangladesh Bank.
 BFP-B managed by economic consultancy Nathan Associates London Ltd.

 Improving the policy and regulatory environment

-We do this by generating evidence and actionable recommendations to build the case for regulatory change, improving sector coordination and building consensus between regulators and market actors to facilitate adoption of recommendations for policy change, and advising and assisting the Ministry of Finance and regulators to put into operation the changes.
+We do this by generating evidence and actionable recommendations to build the case for regulatory change, improving sector coordination and building consensus between regulators and market actors to facilitate adoption of recommendations for policy change, and advising and assisting the Ministry of Finance and regulators to implement these changes.

 Triggering private sector investments

-BFP-B aims to catalyse private sector investment in developing new prototypes and bring to scale viable business models that serve small businesses based on understanding the challenges small businesses face in accessing and using financial services.
+BFP-B is catalysing private sector investment in developing new prototypes and scaling viable business models that serve small businesses based on understanding challenges small businesses face in accessing and using financial services.

 By absorbing some of the financial-risk associated with investing in these business models through a grant of up to 50% of the project, we expect the private sector to overcome market failures that would otherwise prevent them from making an initial investment, either from the cost of information discovery, costs of mitigating risks or simple lack of available capital.